ask-ng-components/generator-ask-web/README.md

 Things that will be worked on in the near future:
 - A subgenerator to help create components (reusable angular services and directives with html/jade templates)
 - A subgenerator to replace gulpfile.js with an updated version
-- A subgenerator to update package.json?
-Need to think about this still
+- A subgenerator to update package.json with the gulpfile?
+Not sure on this
+- Include useful Ask-CS components depending on project type

 ## License
 MIT